railsgirls/guides.railsgirls.com/_pages/openshift.md

 git commit -m "Changed production database to PostgreSQL"
 {% endhighlight %}

+{% coach %}
-__COACH__: Talk about relational databases and the differences between SQLite and PostgreSQL.
+Talk about relational databases and the differences between SQLite and PostgreSQL.
+{% endcoach %}

 ### Deploy app to OpenShift